As the market continues to grow, it’s clear Colorado loves sports betting.

 Walters represents House District 38, which is home to Casper in Natrona County.

-The sports betting bill in Wyoming is for online only.
+The Wyoming sports betting bill is for online only.
 The legislation actually states that no physical sportsbooks will be allowed.
 If approved, Wyoming would join Tennessee as the only states to conduct sports betting exclusively online.

 And similar to Colorado, it allows bettors to sign up from the comfort of their couch.